gstavrinos/seabreeze/SeaBreeze/README.txt

 To test SeaBreeze from a Windows GUI, build and run the "CSharpDemo" provided in sample-code.

-To debug SeaBreeze.dll from the "CSharpDemo" edit "SeaBreezeWrapper.cs" to load your debug build of SeaBreeze.dll.
-Change the following line in "SeaBreezeWrapper.cs":
+To debug SeaBreeze.dll from the "CSharpDemo", edit "SeaBreezeWrapper.cs" to load your debug build of SeaBreeze.dll, then change the following line in "SeaBreezeWrapper.cs":

     const string DLL = @"SeaBreeze.dll";

-To the path of your debug SeaBreeze.dll such as:
+To the path of your debug SeaBreeze.dll, i.e.:

     const string DLL = @"C:\Code\seabreeze-code\trunk\SeaBreeze\os-support\windows\VisualStudio2013\x64\Debug\SeaBreeze.dll";

 \subsection test_linux Linux